Manohar Parrikar: Illness and death

 During March–June 2018, Parrikar was undergoing treatment for what would turn out to be pancreatic cancer at Memorial Sloan Kettering Cancer Center in New York, USA.
 He returned to India and in September was admitted in the AIIMS, Delhi for treatment.
 On 27 October 2018, the Government of Goa announced that Parrikar had pancreatic cancer.

 He died on 17 March 2019 at the age of 63 from pancreatic cancer at his residence in Panaji.
 His death was announced by the President of India, Ram Nath Kovind in a tweet condoling his death.
 His death was condoled by PM Narendra Modi, HM Rajnath Singh, BJP president Amit Shah, INC president Rahul Gandhi, and several other political leaders from all over Goa and India.

 On the evening of 18 March, Parrikar was cremated with full state honours at Miramar in Panaji.

 Biography

-In June 2020, a biography titled "An Extraordinary Life : A Biography of Manohar Parrikar" was published by Penguin Random House India.
-The book, penned by journalists Sadguru Patil and Mayabhushan Nagvenkar, documents Parrikar's life and ascent to power.
+In June 2020, a biography titled An Extraordinary Life: A Biography of Manohar Parrikar was published by Penguin Random House India.
+The book, written by journalists Sadguru Patil and Mayabhushan Nagvenkar, documents Parrikar's life and political career.